 - If you need to talk to a colleague, rather than emailing them or calling them, walk over to their desk or office and talk to them face to face.
 Not only does this get you up and about, you can also get a response from your colleague straight away.

 - Use your lunch hour to go outside and take a walk, even if it’s just to go and grab a healthy lunch.
 Getting out of the office and giving your body some fresh air will help you feel more energised, with the added bonus of walking helping to keep your body in shape.

 Sitting at a computer for a long amount of time can have negative effects on your posture and actually start to give you a bad back.
-The NHS suggests a few ideas on how to keep a good posture while sitting, and reduce the risk of getting a sore back and neck.
+Inner Body suggests a few ideas on how to keep a good posture while sitting, and reduce the risk of getting a sore back and neck.
 The NHS also suggests a few tips on sitting exercises that you can do from the comfort of your desk.

 Millions of workdays are lost each year due to mental health issues such as anxiety, depression and stress.
 By learning to recognise the symptoms of stress we can seek help before it leads to further illness.
 There are a number of ways to prevent stress too, with the simplest way being to just do enjoyable things such as:

 - Spending time with friends and family outside of work and doing things that make you feel happy, relaxed and take your mind off work.